tjs7321/python-p3-mock-challenge-game-tracker/README.md

 #### Result

 - `Result property player`
-  - Returns the player for the Result
+  - Returns the player instance which the given Result instance belongs to
   - Players must be `Player` instances
   - `raise Exception` if setter fails
 - `Result property game`